-Beyond that, we all invest our own time in professional development—reading, learning new skills, attending user groups, etc. We also share what we've learned by giving presentations during lunch and at internal events like the Design Series and our annual conference.
+Beyond that, we all invest our own time in professional development—reading, learning new skills, attending user groups, etc. Atoms plan their own learning, on their own schedule, given their unique life circumstances and career stage.

 Hire trustworthy people, then trust them